 It does mean that we need in specific experiments dedicated to the mechanics of heat-generating fluids convection and stratification.
 The first candidates might be some experiments that were initially intended for the severe accidents’ studies.

-Although their geometry and topology would be far from the ones in the molten salt systems they might become suitable for validation needs if establish the similitude upon traditional dimensionless numbers.
+Although their geometry and topology would be far from the ones in the molten salt systems, they might become suitable for validation needs if establish the similitude upon traditional dimensionless numbers.

 An assessment of the fueled circuit integrity will require quantifying the synthetic values of shock wave (Vwave) and sound (Vsalt) velocities (Vwave>Vsalt).
 The first component is given as follows: